paketo-buildpacks/rfcs/text/java/0000-composite-draft-branch.md

 ## Summary

 Currently component buildpack bumps are created as PRs against the main branch, e.g. see [here](https://github.com/paketo-buildpacks/java/pull/873).
-This RFC proposes changing the CI to create these dependency PRs against a new branch, e.g. `draft`.
+This RFC proposes changing the CI to create these dependency bumps as commits to a PR against a new branch, e.g. `draft`.

 ## Motivation